Importance Weighted Actor-Critic for Optimal Conservative Offline Reinforcement Learning: Actor-Critic Regularized by Average Bellman Error

-\paragraph{A remark on computational efficiency.} In our algorithm, for any given $\pi$, the critic needs to solve a $\min_{f\in\cF}\max_{w\in\cW}$ optimization problem, whereas in the work \citet{cheng2022adversarially}, the critic needs to solve a $\min_{f\in\cF}\max_{g\in\cF}$ problem.
-Since we only assume single-policy realizability for the class $\cW$ (\Cref{assump_realizability_of_w}) but assume all-policy realizability for $\cF$ (\Cref{assump:realizability}) (and \citet{cheng2022adversarially} even requires the Bellman-completeness assumption over $\cF$ which is much stronger), in general, the cardinality of $\cW$ could be much smaller than $\cF$, which makes the critic optimization problem in our algorithm more computationally efficient than the critic in ATAC.
-In the context of policy improvement, the computational advantage of our algorithm is more prominent since we only require $\cW$ to contain the all-one function and thus we can effectively remove $\cW$ and the critic only needs to solve a $\min_{f\in\cF}$ optimization (see \Cref{alg:acrab_RPI}).
+\paragraph{A remark on critic's optimization problem.} In our algorithm, for any given $\pi$, the critic needs to solve a $\min_{f\in\cF}\max_{w\in\cW}$ optimization problem, whereas in ATAC~\citep{cheng2022adversarially}, the critic needs to solve a $\min_{f\in\cF}\max_{g\in\cF}$ problem.
+Since we only assume single-policy realizability for the class $\cW$ (\Cref{assump_realizability_of_w}) but assume all-policy realizability for $\cF$ (\Cref{assump:realizability}) (and \citet{cheng2022adversarially} even requires the Bellman-completeness assumption over $\cF$ which is much stronger), in general, the cardinality of $\cW$ could be much smaller than $\cF$, which makes the optimization region of the critic's optimization problem in our algorithm $\cF\times \cW$ smaller than $\cF \times \cF$ in ATAC.